Entanglement structure of current-driven diffusive fermion systems: Approach to local equilibrium following a quench

-As a thought experiment we imagine a quench experiment in the random circuit model whereby we prepare the left and right halves of the chain in initial mixed product state diagonal density matrices with different magnetizations $m_{L/R} = (1\pm \delta)/2$ on the left/right half.
-At time scales much larger than the Thouless time, the magnetization will relax to either equilibrium if the system is not driven or to the NEAS if it is driven; however, in either case, the early time dynamics on the diffusive length scale will display behavior reminiscent of the boundary driven system.
+As a thought experiment we imagine a quench experiment in the random circuit model whereby we prepare the left and right halves of the chain in initial mixed-product-state diagonal density matrices with different magnetizations $m_{L/R} = (1\pm \delta)/2$ on the left/right half.
+At time scales much larger than the Thouless time, the magnetization will relax to either equilibrium if the system is not driven or to the NEAS if it is driven; however, in either case, the early-time dynamics on the diffusive length scale will display behavior reminiscent of the boundary-driven system.
 Letting the step in the magnetization occur at $x=0$, the diffusion length $\ell_D \equiv \sqrt{D t}$ then sets the length scale for the diffusive smoothing of the magnetization step.
-For weak interactions the diffusion length is large compared to $v_B t$ at early times, and crossover length and time scales, \be \ell_{\rm in} \equiv D/v_B,~\tau_{\rm in} \equiv D/v_B^2~, \ee are set by $\ell_D(t)=v_Bt$.
-For $t \ll \tau_{\rm in}$, we can neglect the effects of the ballistic operator spreading in describing features on the scale $\ell_D$, thus, the quench dynamics will behave similarly to the volume-law mutual information phase (phase II) of a boundary driven system with $L \sim \ell_D$.
+For weak interactions the diffusion length is large compared to $v_B t$ at early times, and crossover length and timescales, \be \ell_{\rm in} \equiv D/v_B,~\tau_{\rm in} \equiv D/v_B^2~, \ee are set by $\ell_D(t)=v_Bt$.
+For $t \ll \tau_{\rm in}$, we can neglect the effects of the ballistic operator spreading in describing features on the scale $\ell_D$, thus, the quench dynamics will behave similarly to the volume-law mutual information phase (phase II) of a boundary-driven system with $L \sim \ell_D$.
 On the other hand, for $t \gg \tau_{\rm in}$ the operator spreading will have scrambled most of the information originally encoded on the length scale $\ell_D$ over a much larger range on the order of $v_B t$.
-Thus the system will appear to be in local equilibrium, similar to phase III of the boundary driven system.
+Thus, the system will appear to be in local equilibrium, similar to phase III of the boundary-driven system.
 Note that in the random circuit model the elastic mean free path is on the order of a single lattice spacing, which implies that diffusion is well defined down to this scale.
-This should be contrasted with the strongly interacting regime for diffusive metals, where the interactions can lead to a renormalization of the diffusion constant.
+This case should be contrasted with the strongly interacting regime for diffusive metals, where the interactions can lead to a renormalization of the diffusion constant.
 In that context, $\tau_{\rm in}$ can instead be identified with a microscopic equilibration time $\tau_{\rm eq}$, which then provides a constraint on the renormalization group flow by implying the existence of an upper bound on the diffusion constant $D \lesssim v_B^2 \tau_{\rm eq}$ \cite{Hartman17}.